stopvoldemort/money-map/README.md

 # Welcome to Money Map

 This repo provides a tool for modeling out your financial trajectory, based on your savings, assets, debts, income, expenses, and plans for the future.
+It accounts for taxes, rules around retirement and 529 saving accounts, and uncertainty around investment returns.

 For convenience, I've included a form that can be imported in a jupyter notebook, and which can render widgets widgets to easily adjust inputs to the model.
 There are also some tools to visualize the results of the money map in a jupyter notebook.